sjbennett123/polarlarp/content/current_writeups/my_mercy/_index.md

 Requirements: Something Told Me has been ran
 tagline: When I die, I’ll die with my mercy, When she cries, I’ll cry with her.

-description: A group of cultists of the Lord of the Woods have trapped a brother and sister in a cave just North of town.
-The siblings have
+description: A group of cultists of the Lord of the Woods have trapped a brother and sister in a cave just north of town.
+The siblings have sent a note to town to get help.
 Synopsis: >
   The Lord of the Woods sent his Cultists to a set of houses just outside of Stonewood proper.
 Forthe Cromel and Serath Cromel a brother and sister were taking a walk at night.
 The two were set upon by Cultists and while the siblings managed to kill a few cultists but were overran.
 The siblings fled but did not realize that this was all a part of the cultists plan.
 The Cultists were herded the siblings down a set path to lure them to “the Cave” that the Cultist use to trap victims.